Import Facebook Ads Data To Google Sheets

 This point in the process is importing data from the Facebook Ads API to the spreadsheet.

-1 – Click on the burger icon.
+1 – Click on MENU.
 Then click on Data Queries.
 And click on Add +.

 2 – Name your data query.
 Find the Facebook data source you imported earlier.